mikejlong60/functional-programming-book/README.md

 						   //Show example from chapter7.nonblocking.TestThatUsedToDeadlock ...sumInParallel

 						   //Show example from chapter5.Stream.scala, the drop function.
 Drop takes a Stream and returns a new Stream with the first n elements  missing.
 In this case the Stream is lazy, its a lazy list, its infinite and operates in constant memory.
 Imagine taking away the first 100 elements of a list of integers starting at 100 and ending at infinity.
 That's what this does in 4 lines of code.
 Recursion is beautiful.
 						   //Also show example of take which grabs the first n elements of a Stream, operating in constant memory.
 You can chain operations like this together and the whole pipeline operates on one element at a time in constant memory.
 This Stream implementation only does enough work to compute the answer for the requested elements.
-The memory required in a stream is only what is reaquired to compute a given element of the stream.
+The memory required in a stream is only what is required to compute a given element of the stream.
 Think Kafka and AKKA streams.
 But they are poor imperative substitutes for this.
 Recursion makes composition like this possible.
 Recursion makes reuse like this possible.

 						   //As functional programmers we are going to learn how to construct software using algebraic laws.
 And there are not that many, < 10 in most cases.
 And all our systems will abide by the same laws.
 This is different than imperative programming.
 In imperative programming you cannot see the forest for the trees.
 						   ```